UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_MeshProxy.rst

    A mesh object.

-   You can only change the vertex properties of a mesh object, not the mesh topology.
+   You can only read the vertex properties of a mesh object.
+In upbge 0.3+, KX_MeshProxy, KX_PolyProxy, and KX_VertexProxy are only a representation of the physics shape as it was when it was converted in BL_DataConversion.

-   To use mesh objects effectively, you should know a bit about how the game engine handles them.
+   Previously this kind of meshes were used both for render and physics, but since 0.3+, it is only useful in limited cases.
+In most cases, bpy API should be used instead.

+   Note:
+   The physics simulation doesn't currently update KX_Mesh/Poly/VertexProxy.

    #.
 Mesh Objects are converted from Blender at scene load.
    #.
 The Converter groups polygons by Material.
-This means they can be sent to the renderer efficiently.
 A material holds:

       #.
 The texture.
       #.
 The Blender material.